-'I have the right to be safe and healthy' is one of our six Sparkly Rights and here at The Brook we see safeguarding as one of most important jobs.
+'I have the right to be safe and healthy' is one of our six Sparkly Rights and here at the Brook Infant School we see safeguarding as one of most important jobs.

 Our Designated Safeguarding Leads (DSL) are:

-- Sara Couch - Deputy Designated Safeguarding Lead
+- Mrs Couch - Deputy Designated Safeguarding Lead

-- Lou Hack - Deputy Designated Safeguarding Lead
+- Mrs Ungless - Deputy Designated Safeguarding Lead

-- Martine Bagley-Wood - Nursery Designated Safeguarding Lead
+- Mrs Bagley-Wood - Nursery Designated Safeguarding Lead

-- Sandy Tong - Governor with responsibility for Safeguarding
+- Miss Flowers - Governor with responsibility for Safeguarding

 Below are links to our other key safeguarding polices.
 These can also be found under Parents - Statutory Information - Policies and Procedures.

 You play an important part in helping to keep children safe.
-If you have any concerns about a child at The Brook, then please speak to one of the DSL's as listed above.
+If you have any concerns about a child at the Brook Infant School, then please speak to one of the DSL's as listed above.
 If you and your family are going through a difficult period, and you feel that this might impact upon your child, then please speak to your child's class teacher or one of the DSL's as listed above.